carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 .. code-block:: c++

-  /// ListContainsFoo - Return true if the specified list has an element that is
+  /// containsFoo - Return true if the specified list has an element that is
   /// a foo.
-  static bool ListContainsFoo(const std::vector<Bar*> &List) {
+  static bool containsFoo(const std::vector<Bar*> &List) {
     for (unsigned i = 0, e = List.size(); i != e; ++i)
       if (List[i]->isFoo())
         return true;